joker-x/Leaflet.geoCSV/README.md

 News
 ----

-* Add WKT support for POINT LINESTRING and POLYGON in development branch
+* Add WKT support for POINT, LINESTRING and POLYGON in development branch

 Why GeoCSV?
 -----------